Broccoli Pasta Recipe with Anchovy Breadcrumbs

 Instructions

 - Bring a large pot of salted water to a boil, and cook the pasta according to the package's instructions or to desired doneness.
-Reserve 1 cup of pasta water.8 ounces pasta
+Reserve 1 cup of pasta water.

 - Meanwhile, heat the olive oil for the Panko in a small pan over medium-low heat.
-Add the Panko and garlic powder and cook, stirring often, until the Panko turns golden.
-1 tablespoon extra virgin olive oil, ½ cup Panko breadcrumbs, ½ teaspoon garlic powder
+Add the Panko, garlic powder, and anchovies and cook, stirring often, until the Panko turns golden, 3-5 minutes.
+Set aside.

-- For the pasta, heat the butter and 1 tablespoon of olive oil in a large pan over medium-low to medium heat.
-Add the broccoli and salt and cook until the broccoli softens and just begins to char, about 15 minutes.
-Stir occasionally.1 tablespoon unsalted butter, 1 tablespoon extra virgin olive oil, 18 ounces broccoli florets, ½ teaspoon kosher salt
+- For the pasta, heat the butter and 1 tablespoon olive oil in a large pan over medium-low to medium heat.
+Add the broccoli and salt and cook until the broccoli gains color, 10-12 minutes, stirring occasionally.